deepanshs/csdmpy/docs/source/CSD_model.rst

 solar-flux as a function of Earth’s latitude and longitude coordinates.
 We refer to these dependent variables as `correlated-datasets`.

-The CSD model is *standalone* because it is independent of the hardware, operating system, application software, programming language, and the object-oriented file-serialization format utilized in serializing the CSD model to the file.
-Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format because it is `human-readable`, and `easily integrable` with any number of programming languages and field related application-software.
+The CSD model is independent of the hardware, operating system, application software, programming language, and the object-oriented file-serialization format utilized in serializing the CSD model to the file.
+Out of numerous file serialization formats, XML, JSON, property list, the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format is chosen because it is `human-readable`, and `easily integrable` with any number of programming languages and field related application-software.